DIY Dog Gate {crib rails}

 These hinges worked great for this DIY dog gate.

-This doggate is going to come in very handy, and it’s much easier to pass through than those that lock in place.
-I am very aware that this might not be the solution for every dog.
-Lucy and Louie are both well behaved and will not force the issue of trying to breach the little enclosure.
+This dog gate is going to come in very handy, and it’s much easier to pass through than those that lock in place.
+However, I am very aware that this might not be the solution for every dog.
+Lucy and Louie are both well-behaved and will not force the issue of trying to breach the little enclosure.

 Easy DIY Dog Gates

-Initially I was going to attach all four pieces with hinges, but because of my strange floor plan, I decided to leave the two pieces separate of the other two identical pieces.
+Initially, I would attach all four pieces with hinges, but because of my strange floor plan, I decided to leave the two pieces separate from the other two identical pieces.
 I have doorways on either side of the fireplace that lead from the living room into the kitchen.
-With the snow we had over the weekend, I was able to easily block Louie out of the living room when he came in with those little snowballs all over his feet.
+With the recent snow, I could easily block Louie out of the living room when he came in with those little snowballs all over his feet.

 I set all four pieces up in the living room so I could take pictures.
 Louie would only cooperate and let me take his picture if I offered him treats.
-He should be holding a sign “will work for food”.
+He should be holding a sign that says, “Will work for food.”

 The only way I got this picture was to bait him with a milk bone.